ahmedahdarf/codechallenge/README.md

 2.  ansible

 ## Execution
+  create a user name ahmed
- ### you have to change the ip adresse ad user  in the hosts file
+  you have to change the ip adresse ad user  in the hosts file
 #### run the folling command

 ##### ansible-playbook  -i hosts code_challenge_playbook.yml